destiny-evidence/destiny-repository/docs/procedures/search.rst

 Limitations
 """""""""""

 There is a hard cap of 100 identifiers per request.
-If more references are needed, multiple requests must be made.
+If more are needed, multiple requests must be made.

 Search Fields